ProjectXfire/devChallenges_Todo/README.md

 ## How To Use ----------->

-# After o before run the react project, to run the server, run the following command:
+# To run the server, run the following command:

 npm run start-json